dapr/js-sdk/daprdocs/content/en/js-sdk-docs/_index.md

 ## Installation

-To get started with the Javascript SDK, you can download the Dapr Javascript SDK package from [NPM](https://npmjs.org/package/dapr-client) by running the below:
+To get started with the Javascript SDK, you can download the Dapr Javascript SDK package from [NPM](https://npmjs.org/package/dapr-client) by running the following:

 ```bash
 npm install --save dapr-client